 The lawyers at Michael Best understand that even in the most contentious disputes, institutions of higher education seek to preserve an overt respect for all the parties involved.
 Our team knows the importance of acting strategically in the aggressive pursuit of potentially lucrative sources of funding and the importance of protecting campus cultures and reputations.

-Our extensive work includes counseling more than 60 institutions of higher education on a full range of legal issues, including labor and employment matters, such as Title IX and immigration matters.
-In our work as full-service outside counsel to many university leaders, our lawyers take calls on whatever campus exigencies occur, from cybersecurity to real estate transactions to intellectual property protection and transference issues.
+Our extensive work includes counseling more than 70 institutions of higher education on a full range of legal issues, including labor and employment matters, such as Title IX and immigration matters.
+In our work as full-service outside counsel to many university leaders, our lawyers take calls on whatever campus exigencies occur, from intellectual property protection, technology transfer, and employment matters to real estate transactions, project development, and cybersecurity.
 We know how educational institutions work, what academic leaders face, what they do, and why they do it.

 Guided by that knowledge and inspired by our profound respect for their values, we help steer campus leaders through the challenges presented by an increasingly complex society and a changing academic landscape.